1-888-517-7171

 1. Sign in using your BC Services Card login.

-2. Review your existing coverage and make any small updates needed.
+2. Review your existing ICBC coverage and make any minor updates.

-3. Provide your odometer reading to confirm any distance-based discount eligibility.
+3. Provide your odometer reading to confirm distance-based discount eligibility.

-4. Choose your payment method — one-time payment or an ICBC payment plan.
+4. Select your payment option — full payment or an ICBC payment plan.

-5. Print and store your new insurance documents in your vehicle.
+5. Print and store your insurance documents in your vehicle.

-Even when you renew online, a licensed Western Coast Insurance broker will review your policy and follow up if anything needs clarification or adjustment.
+Even when you renew online, a licensed Western Coast Insurance broker reviews your policy and follows up if anything needs clarification.

 Renew your ICBC with Western Coast